shivannis/xandr-docs-public/xandr-docs/articles/invest/use-segment-targeting-with-a-split.md

 ---

-# Microsoft Invest - use segment targeting with a split
+# Microsoft Invest - Use segment targeting with a split

 You can target splits based on segment presence/absence, age, or value.